 Terms of Service

-Last Updated: [insert date]
+Last Updated: 11-21-2022

 BY SUBSCRIBING TO, OR ACCESSING OR USING, THE CNCT APP OR ANY OF OUR OTHER SERVICES, YOU AGREE TO COMPLY WITH THESE TERMS OF SERVICE.
 IF YOU DO NOT AGREE WITH THESE TERMS OF SERVICE, USER MAY NOT ACCESS THE CNCT APP OR OTHERWISE USE ANY OF OUR SERVICES.